MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 ## Route options
 - the route options object is where you configure things like auth, caches, and validation
 - it's also where tags, notes, and documentation go.
 These are used for things like automated logging and documentation, and are quite helpful, so I recommend adding them.
 - in hapi 16 this was called 'config', which is still backwards compatible in hapi 17, but you should really call it options moving forward
 - check the [docs for more on options](https://hapijs.com/api#route-options)

 ```
+js
 server.route({
     method: 'GET',
     path: '/my-options',
     // handler: (request, h) => 'duplicate',